 To some immigration restrictionists, surely these people are all disease–ridden, jobless, job–stealing (gotta love opposing claims), welfare–sucking criminal hoodlums who believe in communism.

-It is undeniable that the public welfare system, which is meant to mean public services in general, is akin to a massive network of parasitism, where resources are redistributed to leech-like recipients.
-Many right-wing anti-immigrationists argue that the “illegal” immigrants are recipients, and this justifies “kicking the bums out”.
+It is undeniable that the public welfare system, which is meant to mean public services in general, is akin to a massive network of parasitism, where resources are redistributed to leech–like recipients.
+Many right–wing anti–immigrationists argue that the “illegal” immigrants are recipients, and this justifies “kicking the bums out”.
 But this claim is dubious.
 Actually, many of the “illegals” pay taxes in some form or another.
 Furthermore, this claim could equally apply to domestic recipients of government funding, which implies kicking domestic citizens out of the country as well.
 That’s the problem with “public property” and all that comes with it: Everyone is a potential parasite.
-Noone is able to escape using the government’s services to some degree or another, such as driving on the public roads.
+No one is able to escape using the government’s services to some degree or another, such as driving on the public roads.

 Furthermore, public schooling has been compulsory for a long time, so following this twisted logic we should kick all of the public school students out of the country as well.
 After all, “they’re not paying for it”.
 It would be absurd to argue that the solution is to kick people off of their own property and deport them.
 A real solution would be to privatise them.
 Have a problem with masses of people using public services?
 Privatise the public services then.
 Don’t propose new interventions that require more funding and therefore in actual fact an increase in government funding to public services.

 I don’t really buy into the common notion that the Mexican immigrants come here with the express purpose of sucking off of the breasts of the welfare state and to vote for socialism.
-On the contrary, in large part I see them as fleeing socialism and quite rationally perusing better economic conditions and opportunities, where they will be paid more than 50 cents an hour.
+On the contrary, in large part I see them as fleeing socialism and quite rationally perusing better economic conditions and opportunities, where they will be paid more than fifty cents an hour.
 It is not immigrants that are responsible for the welfare state that we already have, the gullible domestic populace already intellectually supports it in large part and they are the majority of the recipients of its bread and circuses.

 Either way, all such charges that are thrown at immigrants apply equally if not more so to domestic citizens, who vote for socialism and beg for welfare all the time.
 Are we therefore justified in kicking domestic citizens out of the country for driving on the public roads and sending their children to public schools?
 Or should we strike at the root, the welfare state itself, rather than using the welfare state as a rationale for violating people’s rights and implementing new or expanded government interventions?